The Harrodian School

 The Harrodian School is a private day school in Barnes, South-west London.
-Formerly the site of Harrods Sports Club, the original premises have been extended and converted for educational purposes.
+Formerly the site of Harrods Sports Club, the original premises had been extended and converted for educational purposes.
 The school opened in September 1993 with 65 pupils; by 2011, the roll had grown to 925.

 History

 The Harrodian school was founded by Eliana and Sir Alford Houstoun-Boswall with 65 pupils and 12 staff.
+Until 1988, the site had been a clubhouse and sports ground for employees of Harrods department store.